dnth/dnth.github.io/content/portfolio/training_dl_model_for_cell_counting/index.md

 which shows a `ClassMap` that contains the class name as the key and class index as the value in a Python [dictionary](https://www.w3schools.com/python/python_dictionaries.asp).
 The `background` class is automatically added.
-In the data labeling step we do not need to label the background.
+In the data labeling step, we do not need to label the background.

-Next, we will apply basic data augmentation which is a technique used to diversify the training images by applying random transformation.
+Next, we will apply basic data augmentation which is a technique used to diversify the training images by applying the random transformation.
 Learn more [here](https://medium.com/analytics-vidhya/image-augmentation-9b7be3972e27).

 The following code specifies the kinds of transformations we would like to perform on our images.
-Behind the scenes these transformations are performed with the [Albumentations](https://albumentations.ai/) library.
+Behind the scenes, these transformations are performed with the [Albumentations](https://albumentations.ai/) library.

 ```python
 image_size = 640